greg-raven/Uncommon-Sense/_posts/2017-03-15-democracy-is-a-threat-to-the-american-republic.md

 ---
-title: 'Democracy is a threat to the American republic'
+title: "Democracy is a threat to the American republic"
 layout: post
 categories:
 - Constitution